 The second important factor to the success of a software development project, is good communication.
 If I were to outsource today, aside from testing the quality of code (which luckily, I can), I would mainly filter out people depending on how communication with them went.

-Do they respond to Emails in a timely manner and with decent grammar? how well do they communicate their thoughts and share their opinions? if it seems I might be discriminating against non-English speakers, that's not a mistake - clear and mistake free communication is very much dependent on being able to understand each other well.
+Do they respond to Emails in a timely manner and with decent grammar? how well do they communicate their thoughts and share their opinions? if it seems I might be discriminating against non-English speakers, that’s not a mistake – clear and mistake free communication is very much dependent on being able to understand each other well.
 Especially when talking about very technical topics and detailing complex processes and interactions.
+Any of the hubspot competitors help with automated email responses, online behavior tracking and customization.

 One small advice – try not to haggle on price with a software developer.
 Just like you wouldn’t ask your lawyer to work at lower rate than they bill other clients (or maybe you would) – everyone has the price they are willing to work for, and you should respect that.
 If you do manage to get the price lowered, don’t expect that not to have trickling effect into the project as the developer might try to cut corners to even out the lost income.